CWEzio/Notes/vscode.md

 }
 ```
 `args` specifies arguments to pass to the Python program.
 Each element of the argument string that's separated by a space should be contained within quotes.

+## Compare different files with vscode
+You can compare/diff two files with vscode.
+1. Open the first file and focus on its window.
+2. Open command palette, use command `File: Compare Active File With`
+3. Select the second file to compare.
+- You can change between inline view and side-to-side view by use command `Compare: Toggle Inline View`.
+- The inline view shows the changes made in the second file from the first view.
+- Note that in the side-to-side view, two sides are in the same window.
+Therefore, switch between two sides can not be done with keyboard shortcuts like `C-w h`.
+Instead, you can use the following commands:
+    1. `workbench.action.compareEditor.focusPrimarySide`
+    2. `workbench.action.compareEditor.focusSecondarySide`
+    3. `workbench.action.compareEditor.focusOtherSide`

+    I bind `ctrl+alt+n` with `workbench.action.compareEditor.focusOtherSide` to switch between different sides.

+You can also compare two files with mouse:
+1. Right-click the first file to be compared in the file explorer and select `Select for Compare`
+2. Right-click the second file to be compared in the file explorer and select `Compare with Selected`